groxyoksi/Grish-English-Speaking-Club/README.md

 # ESL Speaking Club Web App

-A minimalistic web application for managing ESL (English as a Second Language) speaking club sessions with notes, exercises, and links.
+A modern, minimalistic web application for managing ESL (English as a Second Language) speaking club sessions with notes, exercises, and links.

 ## Features

 - 📅 **Session Management**: Display all past Saturday sessions with dates
-- 📝 **Notes**: Formatted vocabulary and grammar notes with pronunciation links
+- 📝 **Bulk Notes Entry**: Paste all your notes at once - automatic parsing!
 - ✏️ **Interactive Exercises**: Fill-in-the-blank, multiple choice, and text instructions
 - 🔗 **Resource Links**: Share articles, videos, and other learning materials
 - 💬 **Comments**: Students can comment on each section (notes, exercises, links)
+- 🔒 **Password Protection**: Secure admin access
 - 👨‍💼 **Admin Panel**: Easy-to-use interface for adding new sessions
 - 📱 **Mobile Responsive**: Works great on phones and tablets
-- 🎨 **Clean Design**: Black and yellow minimalistic theme
+- 🎨 **Modern Design**: Sleek black and yellow theme with smooth animations

 ## How to Use